Crynoore/CRS-DND/content/Story/Episode 1 Day of Cleansing.md

 stone earth

 < the people might still have some "star rocks"
-< Dont krow where Joshua line twi the      (twi is some of drugs guys)
+< Dont know where Joshua line twi the      (twi is some of drugs guys)
 twi the guy has rock
 < granite, "tree rock's crystal mucky white + yellow (look)
  [[Maru]] in interested, twi doen't most money but exodic stuff